Denis Preston: Biography

+Early life

 He was born Sidney Denis Prechner on 16 November 1916 in Stoke Newington, London, the son of Louis Prechner and Sarah née Hobsbaum.
 He changed his surname to Preston by deed poll in 1946.
 His cousin was the historian (and jazz critic) Eric Hobsbawm.
+Preston spent some of his childhood in Vienna and Brighton.
+His mother and father separated, leaving him and his sister to be raised solely by their mother.
+He soon became a passionate jazz fan, and cited his first encounter with live American jazz music - a UK appearance by Louis Armstrong in 1932 - as a major event in his life.

+Career

-From 1940, Denis Preston was a regular presenter of shows on BBC Radio, including Radio Rhythm Club and later Radio Blackbirds, on which he championed black American jazz performers such as Duke Ellington.
-After the end of the Second World War, in July 1945, he organised concerts featuring black musicians such as Freddy Grant, and also edited the influential Jazz Music magazine.
-He visited New York in 1948 for Decca Records, and while there heard Trinidadian musicians play calypso music.
+Through his enthusiasm for jazz Denis Preston became friendly with the journalist Max Jones, and when Jones and Albert McCarthy set up the publication Jazz Music Preston became a contributor.
+This led to him compiling and presenting musical programmes for the BBC during the war.
+He became a regular presenter of shows on BBC Radio, including Radio Rhythm Club and later Radio Blackbirds, on which he championed black American jazz performers such as Duke Ellington.

+After the end of the Second World War, in July 1945, he organised concerts featuring black musicians such as Freddy Grant, and also edited the influential Jazz Music magazine. e visited New York in 1948 for Decca Records, and while there heard Trinidadian musicians play calypso music.
 In January 1950, he supervised recordings made by calypso musicians Lord Kitchener and Lord Beginner at the Abbey Road Studios in London; the recordings were issued on the Parlophone label.

 Inspired by the example of Norman Granz to set up as an independent producer, he supervised recordings issued on the independent Melodisc label, including Lord Kitchener's "London Is the Place for Me"; recordings by Roaring Lion; early recordings by Humphrey Lyttelton with Freddy Grant as the Grant-Lyttelton Paseo Jazz Band; and pianist Mike McKenzie.
 He also produced recordings by pianist George Shearing and blues musicians Big Bill Broonzy and Josh White.
 In 1952, he produced recordings in London by American singer Marie Bryant, including Sam Manning's risqué calypso "Don't Touch Me Tomato", for the Lyragon label, an offshoot of Polygon Records.

 Preston continued to edit and occasionally present World of Jazz on BBC radio.
 He set up Lansdowne Productions in 1953.
 The following year, he also founded Record Supervision Ltd, a production company which licensed recordings to major labels.
 In 1955, he accepted a licensing deal with Pye Records and produced records for Chris Barber, Acker Bilk, Alex Welsh, Frank Holder, Sandy Brown and Al Fairweather, Terry Lightfoot, and Kenny Baker.
 He also produced some of Lonnie Donegan's early skiffle recordings, including "Rock Island Line", recorded in July 1954 and first released on Chris Barber's album New Orleans Joys in January 1955 before becoming a top ten hit in the UK later that year.